 You can see the Grand Canyon from the air

-If you really want to get some perspective on the size of the Grand Canyon, then one of the best Grand Canyon activities is to book a helicopter ride.
+If you really want to get some perspective on the size of the Grand Canyon, then one of the best Grand Canyon activities is to book a helicopter or plane ride.

 - This tour takes off from the South Rim